colbs255/JavaOne/presentations/Java_after_11.md

     case WEDNESDAY              -> 9;
 }
 ```
+- Expression returns a value
-- Switch expressions must be exhaustive, but don't require a 'default'
+- Must be exhaustive, but don't require a 'default'

 ---
 # Records